funcieqDEV/VSharp/README.md

  - the next step is to *run* **install.bat**

 at this point you can already use V#

+### Requirements
+- **.net 7.0** install.bat will download the installer file for you
+- the file editor can be a regular notepad
+- administrator permissions
+- Console

 ### documentation
  You can find documentation on our [official website](https://github.com/funcieqDEV/VSharp)